ETOgaosion/12306/README.md

 <img src="https://user-images.githubusercontent.com/57280232/225227751-715f10d2-52d3-4210-a116-9bea1b145ca2.jpg" style="width:50%"/>
 </cemter

-This work is strictly forbidden any action of copy, usage or modification, we use CC-BY-NC-ND-4.0 License.
+This work strictly prohibitates any action of copy, usage or modification, we use CC-BY-NC-ND-4.0 License.

 This repository will be archived.